Blockstream/satellite/doc/sdr.md

 apt-get update
 ```

-> If command `add-apt-repository` is not available in your system, you need to
+> If command `add-apt-repository` is not available in your system, install
-> install the `software-properties-common` package.
+> package `software-properties-common`.

 On Fedora, run:
 ```
 dnf copr enable blockstream/satellite
 ```

-> If command `copr enable` is not available in your system, you need to install
+> If command `copr enable` is not available in your system, install package
-> the `dnf-plugins-core` package.
+> `dnf-plugins-core`.

 Finally, install the applications: